Contents

 - discuss this with your planning case officer early in the planning process.

 Where a planning permission is phased, CIL is applied to each phase of the development.
 Each phase is treated as if it were a separate chargeable development.
 The benefit of this is that different parts of the development can start without CIL becoming due on other parts of the development.
+The permission must be explicitly phased by planning condition for it to be considered 'phased' for CIL purposes.
 View our Phased development and CIL webpage for information on the benefits of phasing including:

 - self-build developments of more than one dwelling